apache/pulsar/site2/docs/io-redis-sink.md

 ### Example

-Before using the Redis sink connector, you need to create a configuration file through one of the following methods.
+Before using the Redis sink connector, you need to create a configuration file in the path you will start Pulsar service (i.e. `PULSAR_HOME`) through one of the following methods.

 * JSON